ForestAdmin/documentation-user-guide/project-settings/other-project-settings/security-tab/scim-integration-with-okta.md

 ## Requirements

-In order to enable Okta SCIM to manage your Forest Admin users you must
+In order to enable Okta SCIM to manage your Forest Admin users you must:

 * Have a [Forest Admin Pro plan](https://www.forestadmin.com/pricing/)
 * Be administrator of your Forest Admin project